makigumo/MIPSCPU/README.md

 This is an experimental, unsophisticated plugin prototype using a custom disassembler and the [capstone](https://github.com/aquynh/capstone) (http://www.capstone-engine.org/) engine for the MIPS architecture (currently 32 bit EL only) whose main purpose is to provide a play and learning ground for the Hopper plugin system and the MIPS architecture and some assembly language in general.

+There are currently two disassembler engines:
+* capstone based engine for MIPS32
+* custom engine for MIPS I, II, III, IV and MIPS32

 ## Requirements

 * Hopper Disassembler v4+ (https://www.hopperapp.com/)